Alternative

 MistakeWhy It HurtsBetter Approach

-Migrating all channels at once A single process issue can block fulfillment across the business.
-Roll out in stages by marketplace or order type.
+Migrating all channels at once A single setup issue can stall fulfillment across the whole business on a busy day.
+Roll out one marketplace or order type at a time, smallest first.

 Migration Checklist from ShippingEasy

-• Cut over remaining channels only after KPI targets are met.
+• Cut over the rest of your channels once your cost-per-label and redo-rate targets are met.

 Real Migration Scenarios from ShippingEasy